Alternatives for Canola Oil: Cooking, Baking, and Other Uses

 Adding canola oil to dishes as a finishing touch allows flavours to shine because it doesn’t overpower other ingredients.
 If you need a canola oil alternative for drizzling on salads or mixing into vinaigrette, here are some options to consider.

-• Sesame oil: This one adds a nutty flavor to dressings and raw food dishes and is perfect for Asian-inspired recipes.
+- Sesame oil: This one adds a nutty flavour to dressings and raw food dishes and is perfect for Asian-inspired recipes.

 Best for Healthy Diets